 Fallout 3 takes place on the opposite coast of America, and is much closer to this trope.
 Megaton for instance is a town with houses, furniture and outer walls made out of scrap metal from an old airport.
 It also affects gameplay too, as buildings that you've picked through for supplies stay empty.
 The armor used by Raiders and Super Mutants are made from scavenged materials, such as car parts and old tires.
 One piece of concept art for the Super Mutant Behemoth depicted it wielding a car engine attached to a chain as a makeshift flail.

-Fallout: New Vegas averts this to a certain extent, given how there are factories building new weapons and ammo, as well as gear.
+Fallout: New Vegas is less of a scavenger world, given how there are factories building new weapons and ammo, as well as gear.
 Much more new material is also produced and created than before- though scavenging is still a good way of finding weapons and cheap items to sell.

 In one quest, you're asked to shut down one such factory.
 Why?
-It's making bottle caps, the universally accepted currency in the Wasteland, and making more would crash the market.
+It's making bottle caps, the universally accepted currency in the Wasteland, and making more would cause inflation and crash the market!

 BattleTanx: Nominally what the world is supposed to be.
 Yet somehow EVERYONE seems to be effective enough scavengers to all have tanks...

 The Blastia in Tales of Vesperia.
 It's stated that there is no known way to create the Barrier Blastia used to keep monsters away from cities, along with most other Blastia.
 This is because excessive blastia use in the past created a planet-eating Eldritch Abomination, so the knowledge was destroyed and the surviving blastia were all given to one family so that they could be regulated.

 This happened in EVE Online's backstory: When the wormhole connecting the New Eden and Earth collapsed, most of the colonies died off or regressed back to pre-industrial status due to the lack of self-sufficient infrastructure.
 It got better, but there's still plenty of Lost Technology to be found.